![]() |

 The result?
 A beautiful city that remains uncluttered by cables that once criss-crossed throughout the streets like in the photo below.

-the Old City Hall Post Office,built in 1880 and demolished in 1939.
+Looking south on Park Row site of the former domed beauty, the Old City Hall Post Office,built in 1880 and demolished in 1939. |